The maritime shipping sector is fueled by the world’s dirtiest fossil fuels but retailers have an opportunity to clean ship up.

 As we push to electrify cars, buses and trucks, we need zero-emissions solutions for all types of transportation, including on the high seas.
 Already, technology exists to reduce 30% of a ship’s climate-warming emissions for every trip it takes—and the first hydrogen-fueled ship about to set sail in 2024.

-Ship It Zero is pressuring four of America’s largest retailers—Amazon, IKEA, Target and Walmart—to take the following actions:
+Ship It Zero is pressuring four of America’s largest retailers—Amazon, The Home Depot, IKEA, Target, and Walmart—to take the following actions:

 Abandon Dirty Ships